haydenych/csc2508-project/README.md

 # Dataset
 Download the ActivityNet Captions Dataset [here](https://cs.stanford.edu/people/ranjaykrishna/densevid/).

-After downloading, run the script `python3 preprocess/activitynet_captions.py --path-to-data=<PATH>` to download the videos from YouTube.
+After downloading, `cd preprocess` and run the script `python3 activitynet_captions.py --path-to-data=<PATH>` to download the videos from YouTube.

 # Setup
 To setup the conda environment, run `conda env create -f env.yml` and then activate the environment using `conda activate CSC2508_Project`.